Prepare for NPSP and Salesforce Releases

 As a Nonprofit Success Pack (NPSP) admin, you have a challenging job.
 You field all sorts of requests, questions, and issues from your staff (“I forgot my password again!”).
 You add new users, implement security, change page layouts, create custom objects and fields, scrub your data, and troubleshoot issues.
 On top of all that, you’re learning all the time and continuing to work to keep adoption high at your organization.
 It’s not an easy job and one that is too often misunderstood by others in your organization.
 Salesforce’s continuous cycle of innovation is one of its biggest advantages, but it can also be one of its most challenging aspects for admins, particularly for those who aren’t dedicated full-time to supporting Salesforce.
 But establishing a strategic and workable habit around new releases is one of the most valuable things you can do as an admin.

 NPSP is a constantly evolving application, driven by contributions from everyday users and admins like you.
-Salesforce.org is committed to the continuous improvement of NPSP and we release frequent and free updates that include new features and bug fixes.
+Salesforce.org is committed to the continuous improvement of NPSP and we release free updates that include new features three times a year, along with frequent bug fixes.

 Knowing what's included in a release, and when the release is happening, will help you: